jenesh/DSA-Curriculum/hash_tables/web/README.md

 **Unordered Array**

-Imagine our products were stored in an unordered array.
+Imagine our products were stored in an unordered/unsorted array.

 ```javascript
 const products = [ { "orange": 1.25}, { "apple": 1.00}, { "banana": 1.00 } ]
 ```

-You would have to create a Linear Search algorithm which searches through this unsorted list and finds the product and finally returns you the value.
+You would have to create a Linear Search algorithm which searches through this unsorted list and finds the item and finally returns you the value.

 Our run time would be O(n).